RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/SecondaryStructureFilter.md

 -   ss: secondary structure string, e.g. "HHHHHLLLHHHHH" \<LE\> abego: string of abego values, turn on use\_abego
 -   use\_abego: 0 or 1. (optional, requires abego values to match those specified in the blueprint)
 -   blueprint: filename string format for a blueprint file (e.g. "../input.blueprint"; standard blueprint file)
+-   threshold: Fraction of secondary structure that must match the desired secondary structure in order for the pose to pass the filter. (default=1.0).
+1.0 indicates that all residues must match the desired secondary structure.

 **Secondary Structure specification** :